laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ![Assembling Modules](https://github.com/laxdronum/QMX-Plus-Battery-and-Audio-Board/blob/main/Images/Assembling%20Modules.jpeg)

+**Note : Images above include *Rev. 1* which is the prototype version of this board.
+Assembly guide is identical to the *Rev. 1.1* The main difference between these revisions is switch option to change between charge and operation mode which is found unnecessary during testing.
+Minor silkscreen changes and footprint changes also made.**

 ### Audio Calibration

 After assembly and testing that your radio works you must calibrate the audio.

 To calibrate the audio you must first lower the volume as down as you can using the volume knob of the radio.
 Then you must turn the variable resistor found on the audio board until you can hear the audio coming from the speaker barely.
 Audio is calibrated you should use the volume knob from now on.

-**Note : Images above include *Rev. 1* which is the prototype version of this board.
-Assembly guide is identical to the *Rev. 1.1* The main difference between these revisions is switch option to change between charge and operation mode which is found unnecessary during testing.
-Minor silkscreen changes and footprint changes also made.**
+### Notes

+If you power the radio with DC jack while battery pack is installed QMX+ will disconnect the batterries from radio.
+You can only charge the batterries from the Type-C port.